hitoshi-watase/sercrod/docs/reference/directives/global.md

 - `*global` is a non-structural directive.
 It does not change how many times the element or its children are rendered.
 - It executes arbitrary JavaScript statements in a special sandbox that decides where writes go:
   - Reads: current scope first, then `globalThis`, then a placeholder for unknown keys.
-  - Writes: Nablla data when a matching key already exists, otherwise `globalThis`.
+  - Writes: Sercrod data when a matching key already exists, otherwise `globalThis`.

 Key differences from `*let`: